feddelegrand7/mini007/README.md

 #> ── user ────────────────────────────────────────────────────────────────────────
 #> Are polar bears dangerous for humans?
 #> ── assistant [input=43 output=23 cost=$0.00] ───────────────────────────────────
-#> Yes, polar bears can be dangerous to humans as they are large predators and may attack if threatened or hungry.
+#> Yes, polar bears can be dangerous to humans as they are powerful predators and may attack if threatened or hungry.
 ```

 ## Agents and Messages